MartianMadman/RFA_Madmod/Readme.txt

 -Do not lower the fov in camera.xtbl.
 This can cause the lighting to break.
 Increasing the fov is fine though since higher fovs = lower draw distances.
 -Unwanted fov scaling for 4:3/5:4 aspect ratio.
 To prevent this, launch game in 16:9 and then switch to 4:3 resolutions.
 Do not worry about this issue if using 3rd person view.
 -There is a engine limitation preventing the lighting draw distance from being set really high.
 So don't be going into lod_properties.xtbl and messing with those values I set as they are about as high as you can get them without too many issues at the current fov.

+\Installation/NOT FOR GITHUB!
+There are two versions of this mod, default-specs is for modern computers while lower-specs is for older computers.

+For regular users, open the Packed folder and copy paste misc.vpp_pc along with table.vpp_pc to the build/pc/cache directory located in the main RFA installation directory.
+Replace existing files when asked.

+For advanced users you can pack .vpp_pc files yourself for use with other mods or personal tweaks.
+The folder titled Raw contains the modified .xtbl files of this mod.